adriasir123/raspberry-personal/README.md

 ## Persistent mount

-Find the UUID of the partition
+Find the UUID of the partition:

 ```
 sudo blkid /dev/sda1
 ```